These 30 Photos of Indiana In The 1970s Are Mesmerizing

 Do you have any “groovy” stories from the ’70s?
 Share your adventures with us in the comments section below!

-Meg is the Contributions & Creative Content Editor for OnlyInYourState.
-She works in source research, concept development, and business outreach.
+Meg is a Visual Media Editor & Writer for OnlyInYourState.
+She works in source research, concept development, article production, and video editing.
 Meg enjoys playing with her food (cooking), writing furiously (at inconvenient moments), and exploring (everything and everywhere).